xerxesv/wolftime/_PRESS-RELEASE.md

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
   "I've always want to design and draw my own furry and/or 18th century character, but it is too hard.
 I want a web application that simplifies this process.
-I want to be able to just 'spin up' a character quickly, so I can show my inner vision of myself to my friends right away."
+I want to show off my cool fursona, not do hard stuff."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.